 How does staff augmentation work?

 Essentially, Staff augmentation is simply using contingent workers to increase the capacity of in-house personnel.
-With the increasing talent shortage around the world with countries like the U.S, Sweden, and Finland witnessing double figures in the yearly decline of talents in the IT industry, for instance, the only thing you need to do to get started with augmenting your company’s capacity is to contact a staff augmentation agency and indicate interest.
+With the increasing talent shortage around the world with countries like the U.S, Sweden, and Finland witnessing double figures in the yearly decline of talent in the IT industry, for instance, the only thing you need to do to get started with augmenting your company’s capacity is to contact a staff augmentation agency and indicate interest.

-Many agencies would start by drawing up a requirement list with you after consultation before following up with a binding contract and subsequently the provision of talents that you then need to familiarize with your project.
+Many agencies would start by drawing up a requirement list with you after consultation before following up with a binding contract and subsequently, the provision of talents that you then need to familiarize with your project.

 Why staff augmentation?

 In the cases of companies that have reached out to us for additional capacity, we noticed that there are several reasons why they did so.
-The first is to supplement the gap they have in their capacity pool that’s usually caused by a spike in the demand for their services or the need to introduce another service, one other reason is to bridge the current need for a particular skill set while they wait to hire a full-time employee and in some other cases, it is mainly strategic.
+The first is to supplement the gap they have in their capacity pool that is usually caused by a spike in the demand for their services or the need to introduce another service, one other reason is to bridge the current need for a particular skill set while they wait to hire a full-time employee and in some other cases, it is mainly strategic.

 We noted in the founder’s guide to software outsourcing that the global outsourcing market exceeded 92.5 billion USD in 2019 and today more than ever before, we are seeing an increase in the willingness of companies around the world to outsource more and more of their capacity to external staff for strategic purposes and you may choose that route too by augmenting.